A sub-strategy for the U.S. Sector strategy. It goes long the worst performing U.S. sectors assuming they may rebound.

 'Total return, when measuring performance, is the actual rate of return of an investment or a pool of investments over a given evaluation period.
 Total return includes interest, capital gains, dividends and distributions realized over a given period of time.
-Total return accounts for two categories of return: income including interest paid by fixed-income investments, distributions or dividends and capital appreciation, representing the change in the market price of an asset.'Which means for our asset as example:
+Total return accounts for two categories of return: income including interest paid by fixed-income investments, distributions or dividends and capital appreciation, representing the change in the market price of an asset.'Applying this definition to our asset in some examples:

 'The compound annual growth rate isn't a true return rate, but rather a representational figure.
 It is essentially a number that describes the rate at which an investment would have grown if it had grown the same rate every year and the profits were reinvested at the end of each year.
 In reality, this sort of performance is unlikely.
-However, CAGR can be used to smooth returns so that they may be more easily understood when compared to alternative investments.'Using this definition on our asset we see for example:
+However, CAGR can be used to smooth returns so that they may be more easily understood when compared to alternative investments.'Applying this definition to our asset in some examples:

 'Volatility is a statistical measure of the dispersion of returns for a given security or market index.
 Volatility can either be measured by using the standard deviation or variance between returns from that same security or market index.
 Commonly, the higher the volatility, the riskier the security.
 In the securities markets, volatility is often associated with big swings in either direction.
-For example, when the stock market rises and falls more than one percent over a sustained period of time, it is called a 'volatile' market.'Applying this definition to our asset in some examples:
+For example, when the stock market rises and falls more than one percent over a sustained period of time, it is called a 'volatile' market.'Using this definition on our asset we see for example:

 'Downside risk is the financial risk associated with losses.
 That is, it is the risk of the actual return being below the expected return, or the uncertainty about the magnitude of that difference.
 Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
-Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'Applying this definition to our asset in some examples:
+Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'Using this definition on our asset we see for example:

-'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
+'The Average Drawdown Duration is an extension of the Maximum Drawdown.
+However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
-So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'Applying this definition to our asset in some examples:
+So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'Which means for our asset as example: